ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated remarkable capabilities for many tasks, but they also pose risks by potentially generating toxic content\footnote{This paper contains disturbing language presented solely for safety evaluation.}.
 Toxicity is defined as “a rude, disrespectful, or unreasonable comment likely to make someone leave a discussion”~\cite{ref_url1}.
 Even when safety-aligned, \eg, via fine-tuning or reinforcement learning from human feedback (RLHF), these models are not foolproof as adversarial inputs can still elicit toxic outputs.
 In particular, prompt-based attacks have emerged as a central concern because carefully crafted prompts can slip past safety filters.
-Identifying these prompts and building automated methods to discover them are essential~\cite{corbo2025toxic,Perez2022RedTL,Srivastava2023NoOT}.

-Growing concerns about LLM safety led to research on jailbreak attacks~\cite{corbo2025toxic,zou2023universal}, but manual techniques are hard to scale and systematically evaluate.
+Identifying these prompts and building automated methods to discover them is essential~\cite{corbo2025toxic,Perez2022RedTL,Srivastava2023NoOT}.
+Growing concerns about LLM safety have led to research on jailbreak attacks~\cite{corbo2025toxic,zou2023universal}, but manual techniques are hard to scale and systematically evaluate.
 Zou \etal~demonstrated that automatic prompt attacks are possible and found a universal adversarial suffix via greedy and gradient-based search that caused multiple LLMs to comply with harmful requests at high success rates~\cite{zou2023universal}.
 However, gradient-based approaches such as this usually need differentiable surrogates and often yield unnatural token sequences, limiting their usefulness for text.